Undergraduate Grade Point Averages

 Grade points are awarded for each credit on the basis of grades as follows:

-To calculate the cumulative GPA, the total number of grade points awarded is divided by the total number of credits attempted (excluding withdrawals) in all sessions at Monmouth University.
-Calculation of a major GPA includes all courses taken within the major and courses cross-listed within a major.
-General Education required courses (except those that also fulfill a major requirement) are not included with the major GPA.
+To calculate the cumulative G.P.A., the total number of grade points awarded is divided by the total number of credits attempted (excluding withdrawals) in all sessions at Monmouth University.
+Calculation of a major GPA includes all courses falling under the major/interdisciplinary portion of a program.